Vyral/greg-harrelson-recruiting/_posts/2019-01-28-generate-more-business-in-just-24-hours-with-these-3-tips.md

 0:37 - An introduction to today’s topic

-0:58 - Tip No. 1: Text 40 people from your personal contact list
+0:58 - Tip No. 1: Text 40 people from your personal contact lists

 1:26 - The script you can use for this text message to your contacts and why it works